 Changing your process

 With this new information in mind, it might be time to reassess your current hiring criteria or process.
-If this is the case, our blog article on the hiring process can help you.
+If this is the case, our how to hire an employee article can help you.

 Remember, this is a process that should be constantly evolving and changing as your company grows and changes its needs.